How to fix invalid volume directory/file count error in Disk Utility?

 Solution 2: Fix invalid volume directory/file count error by reformatting

 If the above solution can't fix the error, the last solution is to reformat the corrupted disk.
 This is the most effective method, but reformatting will erase all data stored on the disk.
-If you have important files on this disk, you should recover data from the corrupted disk firstly.
+If you have important files on this disk, you should recover lost data from the corrupted disk firstly.

 iBoysoft Mac Data Recovery is free Mac data recovery software that can applies to recover lost documents, audios, videos, pictures, emails from APFS, HFS, HFS+, exFAT, FAT32 drive.
-This powerful data recovery tool is able to recover data from corrupted hard drive, recover data from unmountable, unreadable, formatted, inaccessible hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, etc. on macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13/Sierra 10.12/10.11/10.10/10.9/10.8/10.7.
+This powerful data recovery tool is able to recover lost data from corrupted hard drive, recover lost data from unmountable, unreadable, formatted, inaccessible hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, etc. on macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13/Sierra 10.12/10.11/10.10/10.9/10.8/10.7.

 If the boot volume gets corrupted and your Mac machine can't be restarted as usual, you have to install operating system on an external drive, like USB drive, and then boot Mac from it.